gulzarali19/gulzarali19.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Computational Sciences and Engineering , University of Sciecnes and Technology, Islamabad, 2025
+* M.S. in Computational Sciences and Engineering , University of Sciences and Technology, Islamabad
-* B.S. in Mechanical Engineering, University of Engineering and Technology, Lahore, 2022
+* B.S. in Mechanical Engineering, University of Engineering and Technology, Lahore

 Work experience
 ======